Abnormal Smear Test

 If the HPV test is negative, you have a low risk of developing cervical cancer before your next cervical screen test and will be invited back for screening once a year.

-If abnormal areas are seen on colposcopy, these can be sampled with a biopsy, which removes a small amount of cells for examination by a specialist pathologist.
+If abnormal areas are seen on the colposcopy, these can be sampled with a biopsy, which removes a small amount of cells for examination by a specialist pathologist.

 Private Cervical Smear Test In London